Pre Retirement, put yourself in the picture, ask us to:

 At Retirement, look for the best deals available, ask us to:

-• Identify entitlements to safeguarded benefits like guaranteed annuity rates, tax free cash higher than 25% or guaranteed pensions with inflationary increases, and any issues with the Lifetime Allowance
+- Identify entitlements to safeguarded benefits like guaranteed annuity rates, tax free cash higher than 25% or guaranteed pensions with inflationary increases, and any issues with the Tax-free cash and the Lump Sum Allowance (LSA)

 What Type of Pension Do You Have